GOP Exults as Congress Delivers Tax Overhaul

 “This has been a year of extraordinary accomplishment for the Trump administration,” McConnell said, as the president grinned broadly behind him.
 But though Trump listed a series of accomplishments during his first year in office, he confronts a challenge in the new year of persuading more Americans to get behind him.

 His approval rating in polls of the American public is at historic lows, with a majority of people holding negative views of his presidency.
-Next year, he will face a congressional majority that will have shrunk to just one vote in the Senate, making it even harder to win approval for the rest of the Republican agenda.
+Next year, he will face a Senate majority that will have shrunk to just one vote, making it even harder to win approval for the rest of the Republican agenda.

 And while his lawyers have suggested that they believe the special counsel’s Russia investigation is winding down, there is evidence that Trump and his associates will remain under scrutiny for months, if not longer.
 Two members of Trump’s campaign team have been indicted, and two others, including Michael T. Flynn, his former national security adviser, and George Papadopoulos, a foreign policy consultant, have pleaded guilty to federal crimes and are cooperating with the special counsel.